luminpdf/luminsign-docs/docs/intro.md

 * Send automated or manual reminder emails for signer
 * OAuth2.0 integration

-Bananasign is available as a standalone application, avaiilable at [bananasign.co](https://www.bananasign.co/).
+Bananasign is available as a standalone application, available at [bananasign.co](https://www.bananasign.co/).
 Bananasign also provides a simple integration to enable signing from your application.

 ## Getting Started